ettadev/Angular2-AudioComponent/README.md

 # Angular2-AudioComponent
-An angular'2 complete directive for audio play
+An Angular 2 complete directive for audio player